-Business credit cards can offer perks for your company and help fund new projects.
-Read our take on these cards and why you might want to consider getting one for your next card.
+Business credit cards can offer perks for your company, help fund new projects and make bookkeeping easier.
+Read our take on these cards and why you might want to consider getting one for your business.

 1. A business credit card will help you build business credit